 - If you want to bike around the city, but don't want the worry of your bike getting stolen - check out Bike Share Toronto.
-You can get a year-long membership for $99, a week pass for $7 - and various other plans.
-They have pick-up/drop-off sites throughout the city, so it's a hassle-free way to get around.
+You can get a year-long membership for $99 and various other plans to suit your needs including single trip fare.
+They have pick-up/drop-off sites throughout the city, a hassle-free way to get around.

-- If you want to have access to a car, you are able to sign up for Zipcar a short-term car rental service.
-Signing up as a student is only $20 - saving you $50 from regular price!
+- If you want to have access to a car, you are able to sign up for Zipcar, a short-term car rental service.
+Signing up as a student is only $20 - saving you $60+ from regular price!

 Activities and Services

-- Toronto Public Library - get a library card.
+- Toronto Public Library - get a library card (it’s free).
 The library gives you access to online magazines, books, audiobooks, movies, events, and much more.
-Toronto has an amazing library system, and it's a great way to save money on entertainment
+Toronto has an amazing library system, and it's a great way to save money on entertainment.

-- Wednesday's after 6pm are free at the Art Gallery of Ontario.
-Spending the evening amongst art is a great way to break up the week
+- If you are 25 and under, you can visit the Art Gallery of Ontario for free by signing up for an annual pass with your ID (the pass is $35 for individuals over 25).
+Spending the evening amongst art is a great way to break up the week.

-- If you're looking for savings on food - try Insomnia (near Bloor and Bathurst) - a comfort food restaurant that opens until 2 AM, 7days/week to satisfy your late-night study session hunger
+- Having a late study session?
+Try Insomnia (near Bloor and Bathurst) - a comfort food restaurant that opens until 2 AM, 7days/week to satisfy your night-time cravings.